canonical/sphinx-docs-starter-pack/readme.rst

 An initial set of documentation can be built directly from a clone of this repository.

-First, clone this repository to a local directory:
+First, clone this repository to a local directory, and change to this
+directory:

 .. code-block:: sh